SAP/cloud-security-services-integration-library/samples/spring-security-ias/README.md

 #### Create Kernel Service Instance and Key
-Use the [parameters.json](./parameters.json) that specifies the instance parameters for the service instance creation:
+Use the [parameters.json](./parameters.json) that specifies the instance parameters such as the `grant-types` for the service instance creation:

 ```bash
 cf create-service ks1-q4-<ID> default ks1-q4-consumer -c parameters.json